Reducibility of finitely differentiable quasi-periodic cocycles and its spectral applications: Introduction

+\begin{Remark} A property is $($Baire$)$ generic in $\lVert\cdot\rVert_k$ if the set holding this property contains a residual subset $($a countable intersection of dense open sets$)$ in the $\lVert\cdot\rVert_k$-topology. \end{Remark}

 We review other results on Cantor spectrum for quasi-periodic Schr\"odinger operators with non-analytic potentials.
-For a class of $C^2$ potentials satisfying a generic transversality condition, Sinai \cite{Sinai} proved that the operators have Cantor spectrum.
-Recently, this is also proved by Wang and Zhang \cite{WZ} inspired by L. Young's methods.
+For a class of $C^2$ potentials satisfying a generic transversality condition, Sinai \cite{Sinai} proved that these operators have Cantor spectrum.
+This was also recently proved by Wang and Zhang \cite{WZ} inspired by L. Young's methods \cite{Young}.
 For $C^0$ case, Avila-Bochi-Damanik \cite{ABD} showed that for any irrational frequency, and for $C^0$ generic potentials, the spectrum is a Cantor set.